 Finally, if you have plenty of natural light, there’s no need to stick to lighter shades, so be daring and opt for a smoky timber-look door finish combined with slim bar handles.
 Echo in other places around the room, such as floating bedside drawers or the bed itself, for a cohesive feel.

 Turn your bedroom into a cosy cocoon with a set of streamlined Venetian blinds at every window.
 They are ideal for blocking out unwanted light, especially in a room overlooked by streetlights, but do invest in blinds that close tightly for the full blackout effect.
 During the day, they’ll gently filter the light while maintaining privacy, or they can be drawn up fully.
 Minimalist white blinds by themselves give a modern look, but if you prefer a more traditional treatment, choose a timber finish or add decorative curtains or sheer voiles for a softer, serene effect.

 Continuing a paint colour scheme from a bedroom through to an adjoining space helps to unite the two, making them feel as one.
-Versatile fitted furniture is especially good for creating a link, whether finished mainly in one soft shade or with an accent tone against a neutral backdrop.
-Pastel colours are a timeless choice for bedrooms, but steer clear of sugary pink and instead opt for mint green or duck-egg blue with a warm undertone.
+Versatile furniture is especially good for creating a link, whether finished mainly in one soft shade or with an accent tone against a neutral backdrop.
+Pastel colours are a timeless choice for bedrooms, but steer clear of sugary pink and instead opt for off-white with a warm undertone.
 Not only do these shades blend well with white and grey, but they’re also soothing without feeling cold.